Hyperion (character): Squadron Supreme of America

 A variation of Hyperion appears as a member of the Squadron Supreme of America.
 This version is a simulacrum created by Mephisto who was programmed to possess the strength of an Eternal.
-In his personal time, he works as a history teacher at Buscema High School in Kensington, Maryland.
+As a civilian, he works as a history teacher at Buscema High School in Kensington, Maryland.

 Powers and abilities

 Hyperion is a member of the race of superhumans known as the Eternals.
 As a result, he has superhuman strength, speed, stamina, durability, agility, reflexes, and flight.
 All versions of Hyperion possess these superhuman attributes, and, in a few cases, powerful breath able to generate force winds and freezing cold.
 Each also has greatly enhanced sensory perceptions which extends to being able to perceive the entire electromagnetic spectrum.
-Their "atomic vision" allows them to fire beams of heat from their eyes.
+His "atomic vision" allows him to fire beams of heat from his eyes.

 The Earth-712 incarnation of Hyperion can use cosmic energy to augment his life force, granting him longevity and regenerative abilities.
 The powers of Hyperion and his alternative versions are drained when exposed to argonite radiation.